 (Keywords: acromioclavicular joint, rotator cuff syndrome, frozen shoulder exercises, arm pain treatments, chiropractic help )

-FROZEN SHOULDER is probably one of the most painful and debilitating conditions faced in the chiropractic clinic.
+This is probably one of the most painful and debilitating conditions faced in the chiropractic clinic.
 What's more it remains extremely painful, and disabling, for a long time if not properly managed.
 Up to three years and longer.

 Simple daily activities like taking off a t-shirt or putting on a coat, even combing one's hair become an ordeal.
-Sleep is invariably disturbed, which is why it gets such a high Quick DASH rating (see lower down).
+Sleep is invariably disturbed, which is why it gets such a high quick dash rating; see lower down.

 Prevention is the key!
 Nip the pain in the bud before your shoulder turns to ice.